 Cesium metal was first discovered in 1860 by two Germans Robert Bunsen and Gustav Kirchhoff while working on flame spectroscopy.
-Radioactive Cesium with other variants was first discovered in late 1930s.
+Radioactive Cesium with other variants was first discovered in the late 1930s.

 Cesium-137 Radioactive Source